Updated on February 5, 2026

 Zendesk is best suited for Mid-to-large-sized businesses that require enterprise-grade automation.

-Pricing: From $19/agent/month.
+Pricing: Starts from $19/agent/month.

 Why it stands out: A mature, powerful ecosystem where AI-powered automation operates consistently across every support channel.